Jim137/Entropy/README.md

 1. $f$ is a bijection.
 2. Ciphertext must correspond to every element in the basis set.
 That without the key, we cannot recover the plaintext.

-Given a 3 elements basis set $\lbrace A, B, C\rbrace$, we have $3!2! = 12$ possible encryption functions, one of them is:
+Given a 3-elements basis set $\lbrace A, B, C\rbrace$, we have $3!2! = 12$ possible encryption functions, one of them is:

 | $f$     | $A$ | $B$ | $C$ |
 | ------- | --- | --- | --- |